ABSanthosh/Makerspace-resource-booking/README.md

 - [ ] Add cart contents to cart page(responsive)
 - [ ] add condition to check if user is signed in and not admin before adding to cart
 - [ ] category editing option in admin page
+- [x] custom claim updating from profile table is replacing instead of modifying
 - [x] Add user profile page to fill before changing is_new to false and give access to other pages

 ## Long run ToDo / Technical debt